 At Hubstaff, we have a team of nearly 50 remote workers spread all over the world.
 Unnecessary fees can accumulate and form major expenses, which would be much better sent on growing your business.

 We save money on payroll by using PayPal Payouts to send payments to our team.
 In fact, we can save even more money if we sent payments monthly rather than weekly.
-To top it off, all of our payroll processes are fully automated so no time is wasted on admin work.

 PayPal Payouts isn’t the simplest solution, but it’s convenient and affordable.
 It’s a great platform for growing startups that need to make use of cost-efficient solutions.